 Artist statement Su Tomesen i.c.w.
 Esmee Postma

 In the videos, installations, interventions, social sculptures and photography by artist Su Tomesen (NL, 1970), public space provides her working ground.
-Travelling, observing and in dialogue with her surroundings, she displays a taste for the human ability to creatively take control of the urban environment.
+Travelling, observing and in dialogue with her surroundings, she displays a taste for the human ability to inventively take control of the urban environment.
 Her oeuvre reads like a visual plea for an organic world in which life develops freely, and at the same time comments on the over-regulated West.
-With a background as a cultural historian and television director, Su Tomesen completed her Master of Fine Arts at the Sandberg Institute in 2005.
+With a background as a cultural historian and television director, Su Tomesen completed her Master of Fine Arts at the Sandberg Institute in 2007.
 Living in Amsterdam, with Yogyakarta as her second base since 2011, the rest of the world is Tomesen's third home.
 Artist-in-residencies led to various destinations such as Amman, Belgrade, Johannesburg, Naples, Medellín, Tirana and Yogyakarta, and resulted in long-term projects and repeated visits.

-Travelling is essential to the development of Tomesen's artistic practice.
+For years travelling has been essential to the development of Tomesen's artistic practice.
 Elsewhere, she encounters new, strange or seemingly lost situations, and people who confront her and lead to new thoughts and new work.
 In the research phase, equipped with cameras and a notebook, she sets off with an inquiring mind, healthy intuition and a committed attitude.
 She quickly learns the basics of a foreign language, easily establishes liaisons with people and informs herself about local phenomena and pressing issues.
 By working patiently once filming, wondrous scenes reveal themselves in front of her camera.
 During the creative process, she allows the unpredictability of the street to be an active element.
 In recent years, Tomesen has concentrated on the inventive strategies of the micro-entrepreneurs who determine the streetscape in most parts of the world.

 Tomesen feels akin to the - out of economic necessity - inventive and improvising street vendors and sole proprietors.
 She loves their stalls, shops and stacks, and the mentality to patch things up or reuse them rather than throw them away.
 As an artist and independent entrepreneur, 'making something out of nothing' is part of her DNA.
 Despite the differences in privilege, she searches for similarities and common ground with the people who cross her path.
 As an artist, she builds bridges out of interest - the Latin word 'inter-esse' literally means 'standing between' - in the people she meets.
 Her work operates on the edge of art and life, and encounters and collaborations often lead to lasting relationships.